Shopify/web-configs/Decision records/09 - We do not use fragments tied to React components.md

 ## Summary

-We avoid using fragments as a mechanism for sharing the data needs of a React component to the components that render it.
-Instead, components should write their prop types ust as they would for any other "dumb" component, and rely on type generation on GraphQL documents to ensure that the parent is sending down data in an appropriate shape.
+We avoid using fragments for sharing the data needs of a leaf component with its parents.
+Components should write types for their props as they would normally with plain TypeScript.
+They may rely on types created from their parent's GraphQL queries to ensure that the parent is passing them safely-typed props.

 ## Community